compsocialscience/summer-institute/2024/florida/index.md

 The instructional program will involve lectures, group problem sets, and participant-led research projects.
 There will also be outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government.
 Topics covered include text as data, website scraping, digital field experiments, machine learning, and ethics.
 There will be ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.

-Participation is restricted to doctoral students, post-doctoral researchers, and early-career faculty.
+Participation is restricted to advanced undergraduate students, graduate students, post-doctoral researchers, and early-career faculty.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
-About 20  participants will be invited, and participants are expected to fully attend and participate in the entire two-week program.
+About 20  participants will be invited, and participants are expected to attend and fully participate in the two-week program.

-Application materials are due May 20, 2024.
-Inquiries may be sent to uf@sicss.net
+Application materials are due May 30, 2024.
+Inquiries may be sent to uf@sicss.net or jieun.shin@ufl.edu